akshayjshah/blog/posts/grpc-doesnt-need-trailers.md

 dependency on `SwiftNIO`.
 Without trailers, gRPC could meet developers where they are.

-Microsoft's .NET team seems to agree with this assessment: they've built support for the gRPC-Web protocol into `grpc-dotnet`.
+Microsoft seems to agree with this assessment: they've built support for the gRPC-Web protocol into `grpc-dotnet`.
 If you'd like Google to do the same, [upvote issue 29818 in the main gRPC repository](https://github.com/grpc/grpc/issues/29818).

 ## Could we do better without Google?